What are Ketones?

 Remember, that ketones are primarily used by the brain.
 Ketones are a superior energy source for the brain since they produce more energy and less inflammation.
 This is one of the many reasons why research is starting to show that ketones can improve brain function and improve symptoms of neurodegenerative diseases like Alzheimer’s.

 Lower Blood Sugar:

 Mitochondria are the part of our cells that are responsible for metabolism and energy production.
-It is actually this part of the cell that is often damaged in many diseases such as cancer, diabetes, and metabolic syndrome.
+It is actually this part of the cell that is often damaged in many metabolic diseases such as cancer, diabetes, and metabolic syndrome.
 Ketones can reduce damage to mitochondria and actually promote mitochondrial repair to improve the health and function of this important part of our cellular machinery.

 Enhanced Athletic Performance:

 One of the first performance-based uses of the ketogenic diet was for endurance performance.
 Ketones have been shown to improve exercise endurance, limit muscle soreness, and improve recovery.

 What is the Best Way to Measure Ketones?